 A summary of Neil's qualifications:

-I have commited to one retreat and one training course per year, in order to keep my practice fresh and my professional growth sustained.
+As well as these trainings I commit to participate in at least one retreat and one training course per year, in order to keep my practice fresh and my professional growth sustained.

 Mark Dunn, PositiveMeditation.com